bmatichuk/LLM_Workshop/README.md

 You need to make sure you have those keys.
 For ISAIC you will need to email them directly to get a key

+use openai.com to get an api key for openai use pinecone.io to get an api key for pinecone use isaic.ca to get the api for isaic

 If you have any questions you can email me at bmatichuk@gmail.com

 The Embeddings page purpose is just to show how you can get embeddings from any query to chatgpt and save them in pinecone